-If your ad is served to 500 people per day you’ll go through most people of a 3,000 people audience within 5 days.
+If your ad is served to 500 people per day, you’ll go through most people from a 3,000 people audience within 5 days.

-Before you dump more money into the ads, make sure you’re converting on the back end!
+Before you dump more money into the ads, make sure that you’re converting on the back end!

-If your ads drive sales directly, that’s perfect, but if you’re collecting emails or app downloads or the like, make sure the math holds up and people end up actually paying you.
+If your ads drive sales directly, that’s perfect.
+But, if you’re collecting emails or app download, make sure that the math holds up and that people end up actually paying you.

-However, if you’re positive your ads are providing a positive ROI, you can start increasing your budget slowly, and creating more ads and reaching the news feed of more Facebook users.
+However, if you’re positive that your ads are providing a positive ROI, you can start increasing your budget, slowly and creating more ads and reaching the news feed of more Facebook users.

 As you can see, Facebook ads aren’t rocket science.

-This guide gives you everything you need to get started today, in less than an hour
+This guide gives you everything that you need to get started today, in less than an hour.

 You’ve seen the various uses and ways to make Facebook ads work.

-You know all the basic terms and how to set up your first campaign.
+You know all of the basic terms and how to set up your first campaign.